 CBEDS Certification Process

 CBEDS data are collected annually as of the first Wednesday in October.
 Data are submitted by LEA staff to the CDE at the end of October.
-Once data are received by all LEAs, CDE staff review the data by performing trend analysis and data validation checks, and they work with LEA staff to resolve any apparent anomalies or inaccuracies in the data.
+Once data are received from all LEAs, CDE staff review the data by performing trend analysis and data validation checks, and they work with LEA staff to resolve any apparent anomalies or inaccuracies in the data.
 During this data review process, LEAs are allowed to decertify and resubmit their CBEDS data as many times as necessary to ensure an accurate data submission.
-Once the review process is complete, the CDE certifies the statewide CBEDS data and begins posting the data on the CDE DataQuest Web site and the CDE Data and Statistics Web page.
+Once the review process is complete, the CDE certifies the statewide CBEDS data and begins posting the data on the CDE DataQuest Web site and the CDE Staff Data Files (Downloadable) and Student & School Data Files (Downloadable) Web pages.
 At that time, no further changes to the data may be made.